browserengineering/book/book/scheduling-and-threading.md

 ==================

 Recall how we've added some scroll-related code, but we didn't really get into how it works (I also omitted some of the code).
+Let's now carefully examine how to implement threaded scrolling.
+But before getting to that, go and load the counting demo with artificial delay, and check out how much more responsive scrolling is now!

+The reason that scrolling so responsive is that it happens on the browser thread, without waiting around to synchronoize with the main thread.
+But the main thread can and does affect scroll.
+For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could change, leading to a potential change of scroll offset.

+All of these

 In real browsers, the two examples listed above are *extremely* important optimizations.
 Think how annoying it would be to type in the name of a new